Ways to extend the life of your rye loaf

 Stale bread is the best (ingredient)

 There are quite a few recipes in the Baltic region that demand stale rye bread!
 The easiest is ‘rye fries’.
 Stale bread is perfect for these as it has a sturdier texture and will absorb less oil than bread that’s freshly baked.
-Simply cut slices of bread into thin strips and fry it sunflower oil until crispy (not burnt).
+Simply cut slices of bread into thin strips and fry it in sunflower oil until crispy (not burnt).
 Sprinkle it with salt and grated garlic.
 Best served hot, these fries are utterly irresistible and seriously addictive – they have a deep malty flavour, a salty crust and a chewy texture.

 PS. we use leftover bread to make our Rye Fries, which helps us to reduce food waste!